CoverBasha/techmaster-aspnet-backend-training/phase-01-backend-foundations/task-06-sql-erd-starter/README.md

 9. Count how many books each author has.
 10. Select top 5 most borrowed books.

-See `library_queries.sql` for the SQL implementations.
+See `Queries.sql` for the SQL implementations.

 ## Deliverables

 - ERD diagram
-- Table and field definitions
-- Primary keys and foreign keys
-- Relationship explanation
 - Required SQL queries